thingsSDK/guides.thingssdk.com/flasher.js/getting_started.md

 ![Flasher.js](./img/flasher.jpg)

 Flasher.js will attempt to auto-select the port for you, but you can double check it.
-On Windows, these are going to look like "COM3," while on Mac and Linux they will be more like "/dev/ttyUSB1" or "/dev/cu.usbmodem150".
+On Windows, these are going to look like `COM3`, while on Mac and Linux they will be more like `/dev/ttyUSB1` or `/dev/cu.usbmodem150`.

 Next, pick which runtime you want to flash on your device.
-We've got multiple versions of [Espruino](https://www.espruino.com/), as well as [Mongoose OS](https://mongoose-iot.com/) (formerly Smart.js), [thingSwitch](https://www.eclipse.org/smarthome/documentation/javadoc/org/eclipse/smarthome/model/thing/thing/util/ThingSwitch.html), and even [MicroPython](https://micropython.org/)!
+We've got multiple versions of [Espruino](https://www.espruino.com/), as well as [Mongoose OS](https://mongoose-iot.com/) (formerly Smart.js), [thingsSwitch](https://github.com/thingsSDK/thingsSwitch) (our tool for talking to the Amazon Echo), and even [MicroPython](https://micropython.org/)!
 If you're not sure, and you just want to get going on some of the tutorials you've seen elsewhere on thingsSDK, just pick the latest version of Espruino.

 And now - the moment you've been waiting for - click the Flash! button.
 Flasher.js will go download the appropriate binary for you, prepare it, and flash your device - all in one step!
+On most devices, you should see an LED blinking during the flashing process.
+This should only take a few minutes, and a notification will pop up indicating that flashing is done.

+That's it!
 You're all set to start on the rest of the thingsSDK toolchain and build your project.